 The Riverbed Steelhead Appliances feature a variety of models ranging from sub-1U desktop systems to 5U rack mounted systems.
 All of the models provide top-performance data optimization with 1Mbps speed.
-This document focuses on the Steelhead 250 and 550 Appliances.
-These sub-1U form factor appliances are targeted for use in small to mid-size office environments, supporting up to an estimated 450 users.
-The appliances share a common enclosure, which is pictured in Figure 2 below.
+The Steelhead 5050 and 6050 Appliances are 3U form factor appliances that are targeted for use in large office and data center